 With the work of a graphic designer people are more or less familiar, but what is under the UX designer’s responsibility is still a mystery.
-A typical workflow of this non-typical designer consists of quite a bit of things to carry out:
+A typical workflow of this non-typical designer consists of quite a bit of thing to carry out:

-User research takes the lion’s share of time in UX design.
+User research takes the lion’s share of time in UX design and app UX analysis.
 Researching gives all the information about the users: needs, goals, and behavior.
 It also helps to solve all the problems and get rid of difficulties with navigation.
 To conduct the research, UX designers use interviews, surveys, user testing.

 The design deals not with content creation but with the usability of the end product.
 The designer processes the information received from the users after the research with the aim to increase functionality and usability to meet all the user’s interests.

 UX designer is involved in testing and works closely with the QA team in order to improve the product’s design and see how all the changes will affect its work.
 The most informative way is testing on real users.
 It helps to observe how they interact with the product.
 Remote testing is just about the same thing but it can be done via screen sharing, Skype or any other program.
 Very popular today A/B testing is also in favor.
 The user has two versions of the same website page, for example, and the designer’s task is to observe which one gets a better response.

 This is just a sample of how the working process goes.
 Hundreds of different techniques together with a flexible mind and the ability to adapt to new circumstances are the main qualities of a perfect UX designer.